 In Reception class, the Early Years Foundation Stage curriculum is delivered, which provides opportunities for children to learn through play.
 Phonics is taught through the Read, Write Inc programme.
 In Key Stages 1 and 2, national requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.

 Specialist teachers and instructors support music, Spanish and physical education.
 All subject leaders are given training and opportunities to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.

-Pupils have opportunities to share their learning with each other, their parents/carers and other learners through school-based performances, competitions and events, such as Maths Party Days.
-Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.
+Pupils have opportunities to share their learning with each other, their parents/carers and other learners through school-based performances, competitions and events; developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.

-We have devised our curriculum with the starting point being the high-quality texts used in the Read to Write scheme we use in our English curriculum.
+We have devised our curriculum with a thematic approach with the starting point being the high-quality texts used in the Read to Write scheme which we use in our English curriculum.
 The Foundation Subjects are linked, as far as possible, to those texts.
 For example, in Year 5, one text studied in English is Henry’s Freedom Box by Ellen Levine, so in History the children investigate and learn about the Atlantic Slave Trade in the same half term.

 This is our whole school curriculum map, showing those links.